|Home | What's New? | Site Plan | Donate | Contact Us|

-Family Post is a website that you can set up a free basic website to share family photos and messages with friends and family on the Internet in a gated community.
+Shutterfly is a website that you can set up a free family website to share family photos and messages with friends and family on the Internet in a gated community.

 Family Voices is a national, grassroots clearinghouse for information and education concerning the health care of children with special health needs.
 Their website shares much information on health care policy and other issues relating to specialized health care.
 The site also offers links to helpful state and national health care resources, a listing of publications and fact sheets and much more.
 For information on how to become a member, call (888) 835-5669 or e-mail firstname.lastname@example.org.

 Father's Network is a national organization dedicated to supporting fathers who are raising a child with a disability.
 They facilitate programs throughout the United States that offer support and mentoring programs, parent training and workshops, and more.
 They also offer a website that offers articles submitted by fathers of children with disabilities, resource links and a bulletin board.
 For more information, call (425) 747-4004, ext.
 218 or visit their website.

 Military One Source: Special Needs/Exceptional Family Member Connections program is now on the Military One Source website under Troops and Families: Special Needs.
 This program provides information on services and resources available to military families with special medical or educational needs.
 More specifically, the website features resources and information on financial issues, legal issues, medical care, education and family support.
 Members of the network can also contact other military families with special needs to share solutions to common problems.
 For more information, visit this website.MUMS is a National Parent to Parent Network, based in Green Bay, Wisconsin, which maintains a database of parents who have children with disabilities and are in need of peer support.
 MUMS matches parents throughout the United States according to age, geographical location, gender, and severity of their child's symptoms.
 If you are interested in joining the MUMS parent network, call (877) 336-5333 or e-mail email@example.com.